NatriumLab/python-mirai-core/README.md

 - Similar logic to python-telegram-bot or aiogram

+- Message type is an argument everywhere, no more send_group/friend/temp_message

 - Supports multiple listener for single event, use `return True` to block further calling for this event only

 - Supports Websocket (enabled by default)